Ensath/LightSpirits/README.md

 User information

+-This is 2D game about a girl and a will-o'-the-wisp who fight creatures of darkness.

 -Move the girl around with the arrow keys.
 Shoot a beam of light with the space bar.
 Hit Escape to exit, or just close the window.

 -Feel free to visit here for updates on the project!

 Project roadmap